 More than anything, this week was about putting theory into practice.
 Of course, it’s valuable to read and hear about using media queries and responsive units.
 Full understanding only comes after struggling with your margins for a good hour because you missed a semi-colon.

 Which totally didn’t happen to me, by the way.

 The amount of repetition and practice this week was exhausting.
 You can only style the same element or page so many times before you start losing touch with reality.
 Having had a day or two for everything to settle down, I can see that it did serve a purpose.
 Like any other skill, we get better with practice.

 If you have any questions regarding the student experience at Lambda, hit me up on Twitter!
 I’ll try to answer some of them every week.

 Is there a way to do Lambda School part-time?

-In general, you spend about 40% of the time directly interacting with your instructors or Project managers.
+In general, you spend about 40% of the time directly interacting with your instructors or Team Leads.
 If you decide not to do pair-programming, that is.
 Every morning, you review the morning code-challenge with your team at 9:45, have two hours of in-person instruction every morning from 10:00 till 12:00 and stand-up meetings and review sessions from 16:45 to 18:00.
 The coding challenge runs from 09:00 to 09:45 and you work on the project from 13:00 till 16:45.
-It should be noted that whenever you run into difficulties, the instructors and PMs will jump into a Zoom session with you and figure out the issue together.
+It should be noted that whenever you run into difficulties, the instructors and PMs will jump on a Zoom call with you and figure out the issue together.

 Finally, if you’re interested in signing up for Lambda School yourself, please consider using this link.
 With it, you’ll receive $250 after you attend your first day and Lambda will give me $250 for sending you there!
 Win-win!